zhangzhongnan928/TokenScript-Mockup-Generator/README.md

 ## Getting Started

 1. Open the TokenScript Mockup Generator in your web browser.
-2. Ensure you have MetaMask or a similar Web3 wallet extension installed in your browser.
+2. Ensure you have MetaMask or a similar Web3 wallet extension installed in your browser(in V2).

 ## Generating a TokenScript Mockup